nathancarter/weblurch/doc/plan.md

 ## Build process

- * Add the following features to the `buildutils.litcoffee` module.
-    * A single routine that takes a filename and runs `marked` on it, being smart enough to detect whether it is a test file or not, and cerate results links if and only if it is.
-Results are returned as a string.
  * Update build process to include in app compilation any sources in the app folder other than `weblurch.litcoffee`, just as the testapp build process does.
 Then move `appsetup.litcoffee` in